HÖRST

 Table of contents

-Unfortunately, it is an unavoidable reality of ageing that our bodies change.
+Unfortunately, it is an inevitable reality of aging that our bodies change.
 But did you know that our hearing is also affected?
 These changes can manifest themselves in different ways and have different consequences.
-Find out more about age-related hearing changes and age-related hearing loss here.
+Here you can learn more about age-related changes in hearing and age-related hearing loss.

 What is age-related hearing loss?

-Age-related hearing loss, also known as presbycusis, is a gradual but steady decline in our hearing due to natural changes in the ear.
-It is a common consequence of the ageing process and affects millions of people worldwide.
-Although there is no cure, there are many ways to improve hearing and maintain quality of life.
+Age-related hearing loss, also known as presbycusis, is a gradual but steady decline in our hearing ability due to natural changes inthe ear.
+It is a common consequence of the aging process and affects millions of people worldwide.
+Although there is no cure, there are many waysto improve hearingand maintain quality of life.

 How does age-related hearing loss manifest itself?

 The symptoms of age-related hearing loss can be subtle and gradual.
-These include
+They include:

-- Difficulty hearing high tones and certain frequencies
+- Difficulty hearing high-pitched sounds and certain frequencies

 - Difficulty understanding conversations in noisy environments

-- The impression that noises or voices sound "muffled"
+- The impression that sounds or voices sound "muffled"

-- The constant need to turn up the volume on the TV or radio
+- The constant need to increase the volume of the TV or radio

 These difficulties can lead to isolation and frustration, so it is important to pay attention to changes in hearing and seek help in good time.